 1 – Monumento a Domenico Modugno

 The first three photo spots are located in Polignano a Mare, a small town south of Bari, about a 30 minutes drive.
 Right behind the beach of the town, you will find the Monument of Demonico Modugno.
 Walk down the stairs onto the rocks and you will have an amazing view on Polignano where you can capture stunning images for your travel photo gallery.
 The best time to go is in the morning for the sunset when the city slowly awakens and the lights go on.
 There are a few local fishermen, but hardly any tourists.
 You will have the platform for yourself and can look out for the best spot to capture the sunrise or in my case the cityscape.
 I brought my wide lens and the tripod with me.
 Later when it became quite bright I took a few shots using the ND filter.
 The first one below however is without.
 The second image below is a sunset capture from the same spot but to the other direction.
+Polignano a Mare belongs to the best places of Puglia to me.

 2 – Lama Monachile

 Lama Monachile is the beach of Polignano a Mare.
 It is very small and mostly crowded and the kind of beach you would not want to spend your day.
-The colors of the rocks and the buildings built on the huge rocks, however, are stunning during sunset.
+The colours of the rocks and the buildings built on the huge rocks, however, are stunning during sunset.
 Again, a tripod is a must and ideally an ND filter if you’ve got one in order to capture a very long exposure shot like the one here.
 If you do a really long exposure, cover the viewfinder to avoid any light coming in.

 3 – Natural bridge at Grotta di Sella